 More Tips on Making the Bloody Mary

 The Tomato Juice.
-While the quality of your vodka is not extremely important, the majority of the Bloody Mary is made up of tomato juice.
+The majority of the Bloody Mary is made up of tomato juice.
 This is the key ingredient to the drink and you will find that the best Bloody Mary is made with a quality tomato juice.

 - If you have an electric juicer, run a few ripe tomatoes through it and enjoy the freshest tomato juice possible.